gwtproject/gwt-site/src/main/markdown/makinggwtbetter.md

 If you think your change is ready to be published on gwtproject.org you can send us your changes for review by using gerrit.
 Note: you need to have signed a <a href="#clas">CLA Agreement</a>.

 This works the same way you would submit a code change to GWT.
-More information can be found
+More information can be found [here](#submittingpatches).
-<a href="#submittingpatches">here</a>.

 <h3 id="global_gitignore">Global .gitignore</h3>

 Since our .gitignore files don't contain IDE or OS specific .gitignore entries you should setup your global .gitignore.

 [This](https://help.github.com/articles/ignoring-files) is how you setup a global .gitingore.

 [Here](https://github.com/github/gitignore/tree/master/Global) you find a list of IDE specific global .gitignore files.